 1. Questionnaire design

 We adopt the method of online questionnaire.
-The object of the survey is all the undergraduates in the Yuquanlu campus of University of Chinese Academy of Sciences (hereinafter referred to as UCAS).
+The object of the survey is all the undergraduates in the Yuquanlu campus of the University of Chinese Academy of Sciences (hereinafter referred to as UCAS).

 We posted our online questionnaire on all the major social platforms.
 It is convenient to collect the data through the backstage especially when the sample scale is large.